Collection Effectiveness Index: What It Is and How to Calculate It

 3. Offer a variety of payment options

-If checks are the default payment method you accept, then it’s likely not the most convenient method of payment for your customers.
+Accepting checks as your primary payment method is likely to inconvenience your customers.
 With the shift to remote work, among other factors, many business buyers have reduced their reliance of paper checks in favor of digital payments.

-By giving customers the option to pay in the way that best suits their needs—whether that’s by credit or debit card, ACH, virtual card, or, yes, checks—you’re far more likely to receive payments in a timely manner.
+By giving customers the option to pay in the way that best suits their needs—whether that’s by credit or debit card, ACH, or virtual credit card—you’re far more likely to receive payments in a timely manner.
 Having the technology to readily accept and reconcile all these payment methods helps you ensure customers have a positive payment experience.

 4. Prioritize customer communication